The Lifeboat Station Project is an 8 year art project funded by my supporters and print sales.

 The process isn’t as fast as modern-day digital imaging, so it requires a degree of time and patience from all those involved (see timings above).

 However, Wet Plate Collodion is fascinating, poignant, magical and beautiful — I’m more than happy for people to watch as I make the plates.

 Perhaps you could let me know about any quirks with regard to your particular station and confirm for me the type of Lifeboat(s) and launching method?

-It’s also worth noting that I need to park the ambulance close to the boathouse in order to keep the distance from camera to vehicle as short as possible for my processing needs.
+It’s also worth noting that I need to park my mobile darkroom close to the boathouse in order to keep the distance from camera to vehicle as short as possible for my processing needs.
 Please do let me know if there will be any issues to consider on that front.

 If you think there’s anything I’ve overlooked, I’m all ears!

-If you would like to purchase anything from The LSP Shop (including pre-ordering prints from your own station) be sure to use the following code when you checkout:
+If you would like to purchase anything else from The LSP Shop be sure to use the following code when you checkout: